Shape Animation Made Easy

-In this tutorial you will learn how to create a morph animation by changing and animating an object's shape with the Node tool.
+In this tutorial, you will learn how to create a shape animation in SVGator.
 This is the third part of our Getting Started tutorial.

 You will find a written version of this tutorial below.